-The 13.3 μ m band is used for cloud-top height assignments of cloud-drift motion vectors, high-cloud products supplementing Automated Surface Observing System (or ASOS) observations, tropopause delineation, volcanic ash and estimation of cloud opacity.
+The 13.3- μ m band is used for cloud-top height assignments of cloud-drift motion vectors, high-cloud products supplementing Automated Surface Observing System (or ASOS) observations, tropopause delineation, volcanic ash and estimation of cloud opacity.
 Products using the 13.3 μ m band are being demonstrated with the GOES-12, -13, -O, and -P imagers, as well as the current GOES sounders.

 Figure 21.
-Simulated ABI band 16 (13.3 μm) for 4 June 2005 at 22:00 UTC.
+Simulated ABI band 16 (13.3 μm) for 04 June 2005 at 22:00 UTC.

-This band is cooler than the window bands because of absorption due to CO_2 .
-Fade or toggle between this band and one of the atmospheric windows.
+This band is cooler than the window bands due to absorption due to CO2.
+"Fade" or "toggle" between this band and one of the atmospheric windows.

-Improvements of GOES-R over Current GOES
+Spectral, Spatial and Temporal Improvements of GOES-R over current GOES.

-ABI Spectral Improvements
+ABI Spectral Improvements:

-Compared to the current GOES imager, the improved spectral resolution of the GOES-R ABI bands can be noted as a ratio of approximately 3:1 (16 channels: 5 channels).
-Below are images showing the spectral improvements of ABI relative to the current GOES.
+Compared to the current GOES imager, the improved spectral resolution of the GOES-R ABI bands over current GOES is in the ratio of approximately 3:1 (16 channel: 5 channels).
+Below are are images to show the Spectral improvements of ABI relative to current GOES.

 Figure 22.
-Current GOES imager (5 bands) for 4 June 2005.
+Corresponding current GOES imager (5 spectral bands) for 04 June 2005.
 Note that these are not the GOES images, but rather the bands that correspond to the GOES-12 Imager.

 Figure 23.
-Simulated ABI data for all 16 channels on 4 June 2005.
+Simulated ABI data for all 16 channels on 04 June 2005.
 Displayed in AWIPS D2D, four panels at a time.